aws-samples/iot-dotnet-publisher-consumer/README.md

 ![](/images/pic6.JPG)

-# 4. AWS IOT device publisher and consumer using .NET core
+# 4. AWS IoT device publisher and consumer using .NET core

 ## 4a.
 Development environment

-The following constitutes the development environment for developing AWS IOT device publisher and consumer using .NET core.
+The following constitutes the development environment for developing AWS IoT device publisher and consumer using .NET core.

 - Ubuntu 16.0.4 or higher (or) any other latest Linux distros
 - .NET core 2.0 or higher